sigalaz/sigalaz/README.md

 - 👋 Hi, I’m Sebastian Galaz
-- 👀 I’m interested in the intersection of coputer vision and robotics
+- 👀 I’m interested in the intersection of computer vision and robotics
 - 🌱 I’m currently learning 3d computer vision and some deeper knoledge of c++
 - 📫 you can reach on sigalaz at miuandes dot cl